 My name is io Lellity and I am writing to submit a statement for the record for the subcommittee hearing "Policy Options for Improving SSI."
 I rely on SSI and the program desperately needs to be updated.
-Many of the rules have not been changed since SSI was passed in 1972 and it no longer ensures "that the nation's aged, blind, and disabled people would no longer have to live on below-poverty incomes."
+Many of the rules have not been changed since SSI was passed in 1972 and it no longer ensures "that the nation's aged, blind, and disabled people would no longer have to live on below-poverty incomes.

-^{}Name changed to protect client privacy.
+^{} Name changed to protect client privacy.

 The maximum benefit level of \$794 is not enough to live on; as things are now, the only housing I've been able to find in my area requires me to spend 80% of my income on rent and forgo car ownership.
 Under these conditions I am unable to save or stop worrying about when money and am easily crippled by even ten dollar emergencies which can force me to go without basic necessities such as soap and toiletries for days or weeks at a time.
-The stress of this makes my disabling conditions worse and makes it hard to feel any positivity or hope for my future, especially knowing that even if I were to find someone I wanted to spend my life with, I would not be able to enjoy the benefits, even if my partner also relied on SSI.
+The stress of this makes my disabling conditions worse and makes it hard to feel any positivity or hope for my future, especially knowing that even if I were to find someone I wanted to spend my life with, I would not be able to enjoy the benefits of marriage without being penalized and potentially losing some or all of my benefits, even if my partner also relied on SSI.